ai/evil-blocks/README.md

 .docs-page@@docs
 ```

-Then you can vitalize your blocks in scripts by `evil.block` function:
+Also you can vitalize your blocks in scripts with `evil.block` function:

 ```coffee
 evil.block '@@header',